Radial Gradients in Dust-to-Gas Ratio Lead to Preferred Region for Giant Planet Formation: Models

 The gas surface density ($\Sigma_{\mathrm{g}}$) is evolved following the fluid equations of viscously spreading accretion disk \citep{Lynden-Bell1974}

 whose self-similar solution (at time zero) is used to set the initial surface density profile for our calculation:

 where $C$ is a constant to be normalized by the assumed disk gas mass, $\nu$ is the kinematic viscosity with a power law radial profile ($\nu = \nu_c(r/r_c)^p$), and $r_{\mathrm{c}}$ is a characteristic radius of the disk.
 Following \cite{Birnstiel2012}, we set $p = 1$ and $r_{\mathrm{c}} = 200$ au in our work.
-The viscosity $\nu = \alpha_{\mathrm{t}} c_s H_{\mathrm{g}}$ is parameterized using the Shakura-Sunyaev turbulence parameter $\alpha_{\mathrm{t}}$ \citep{Shakura1973}, the sound speed $c_s$, and the gas scale height $H_{\mathrm{g}} = c_s / \Omega$, where $\Omega$ is the Keplerian frequency.
+The viscosity $\nu = \alpha_{\mathrm{t}} c_s H_{\rm gas}$ is parameterized using the Shakura-Sunyaev turbulence parameter \alphat \citep{Shakura1973}, the sound speed $c_s$, and the gas scale height $H_{\rm gas} = c_s / \Omega$, where $\Omega$ is the Keplerian frequency.

-The dynamics of dust is modelled using just two representative grain sizes in the disk (hence the name \tpop): the spatially and temporally constant monomer size $a_0$ and a large grain size $a_1$ that depends on time and location in the disk.
+The initial dust surface density is set as $\epsilon$ times the initial gas surface density given in Equation~\ref{eq:init_gas}, where $\epsilon = 0.01$.
+The dust surface density evolution and dynamics of dust is modelled using just two representative grain sizes in the disk (hence the name \tpop): the spatially and temporally constant monomer size $a_0$ and a large grain size $a_1$ that depends on time and location in the disk.
 We fix $a_0 = 0.005 \mu$m to align this variable with the minimum grain size in the ISM size distribution.
 These small grains rapidly coagulate to form agglomerates that are many orders of magnitude larger in size.
 Their growth is limited by processes such as turbulent fragmentation and radial drift.
 These limiting sizes are what set the value of $a_1$ as a function of time and $r$ and they are discussed in greater detail later in this section.

 Splitting the dust population into two allows us to capture the qualitatively different dynamical behavior of large and small grains.
 Small grains are well coupled to the gas and are unable to maintain large relative velocities with respect to the gas.
 On the other hand, large grains are slightly decoupled from the gas and respond to pressure gradients on relatively short timescales.
 The total surface dust density ($\Sigma_{\mathrm{d}}$) is the sum of the surface density of small ($\Sigma_{0}$) and large ($\Sigma_{1}$) grains and can consequently be modelled using a single advection-diffusion equation: